 Enjoy 6 days exploring the breathtaking rugged beauty off the coast of Tasmania on Flinders Island.
-With its mesmerising mix of spectacular scenery, abundant wildlife and aboriginal and european history, Flinders Island is the gem in the crown of Island walking in Tasmania.
-Over this diverse and rewarding itinerary you will experience 6 days walking the rugged peaks and sweeping coast lines of this windswept Island, taking the time to swim in the crystal clear waters and photograph the endless picture perfect vistas.
+With its mesmerising mix of spectacular scenery, abundant wildlife and Aboriginal and European history, Flinders Island is the gem in the crown of Island walking in Tasmania.
+Over this diverse and rewarding itinerary you will experience 6 days walking the rugged peaks and sweeping coastlines of this windswept Island, taking the time to swim in the crystal clear waters and photograph the endless picture perfect vistas.
 You have the opportunity to summit the dramatic granite peaks of both Mt Killiecrankie and Mt Strzelecki , the second of which is the highest point on the island at 756m giving you spectacular 360 degree views of Flinders Island in its entirety.
-With scenic flights included from Launceston you are only a hop, skip and a jump away from your next unforgetable walking adventure!
+With scenic flights included from Launceston you are only a hop, skip and a jump away from your next unforgettable walking adventure!

 The Overland Track holds a legendary status as one of the finest walks in Australia.
 Winding you way along a graded trail through the Tasmanian Wilderness World Heritage Area with each step you will be surrounded by breathtaking views, from the stunning crags of Cradle Mountain to the rainforest-clad shores of Lake St. Clair.
 Your journey will lead to new discoveries and some of mother nature's finest creations including waterfalls, dolerite mountains, lakes, tarns and diverse ecosystems.
 The itinerary is ideal for walkers looking to make the most out of their time in the area by appreciating the many highlights and exciting side trips you'll undertake along the way.
 This full pack trek is suitable for first time bushwalkers as the inclusion of food drops and modern lightweight equipment will keep your backpacks as light as possible while your experienced guides will help bring the track to life thanks to their local knowledge and enthusiasm for the Tasmanian wilderness.